-A member in service who has become totally and permanently incapacitated for duty as a result of an accident occurring while in the performance of his/her duty would be eligible for an immediate benefit payable for his/her lifetime.
+A member in service who has become totally and permanently incapacitated for duty as a result of an injury or illness occurring while in the performance of his/her duty would be eligible for an immediate benefit payable for his/her lifetime.
 Upon death, 40 percent of that benefit would continue to be paid to the surviving spouse for the lifetime of such spouse.

 Upon retirement for accidental disability, a member is entitled to receive a pension which is equal to 66 2/3 percent of the greater of (1) the member's average final compensation; or (2) the member's compensation in the year immediately preceding the member's disability.
-This disability is not eligible for a return of accumulated contributions or optional allowances.
+This disability is paid in monthly installments and is not eligible for a return of accumulated contributions or optional allowances.